kerdl/ktmuslave/src/README.md

 # `S`ou`rc`e code root

-- `conv` - schedule conversion handlers
+- `conv` - parsing and conversion
-- `data` - settings, zoom data and its parsing
+- `data` - settings, zoom data dataclasses
 - `svc` - services, code for specific messengers with shared functionality,
     - so user's message `"HAVE SEX WITH ME 🥺"` will output the same result everywhere
 - `__init__.py` - global variables and objects, initializations and etc.